mkhaled87/pFaces-AMYTISS/README.md

 # **AMYTISS**: Prallel Automated Controller Synthesis for Large-scale Stochastic Systems

+Stochastic control systems are recently used to model and analyze various safety-critical systems such as traffic networks and self-driving cars.
+**AMYTISS** is introduced as a software tool, implemented as a kernel on top of the acceleration ecosystem [pFaces](http://www.parallall.com/pfaces), for designing correct-by-construction controllers of stochastic discrete-time systems.

+Check the presentation video of AMYTISS for a quick introduction and a demo:

 [![Introduction to AMYTISS with a demo](https://img.youtube.com/vi/tEcv0mdA6Yc/1.jpg)](https://www.youtube.com/watch?v=tEcv0mdA6Yc)

 <a href="https://www.youtube.com/watch?v=tEcv0mdA6Yc" style="width:600px;"><img src="https://img.youtube.com/vi/tEcv0mdA6Yc/1.jpg" alt="drawing" style="width:600px;"/></a>

-Stochastic control systems are recently used to model and analyze various safety-critical systems such as traffic networks and self-driving cars.
-**AMYTISS** is introduced as a software tool, implemented as a kernel on top of the acceleration ecosystem [pFaces](http://www.parallall.com/pfaces), for designing correct-by-construction controllers of stochastic discrete-time systems.

 AMYTISS is used to: